Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 `KidozInterstitial` is a full screen single ad unit.

 #### Using Interstitial
-To show interstitial ad inside your `Activity` or `Fragment` create an instance of `KidozInterstitial` by adding the following lines:
+To show interstitial ads inside your `Activity` or `Fragment` create an instance of `KidozInterstitial` by adding the following lines:

 ```java
 KidozInterstitial mInterstitial = new KidozInterstitial(this);
 ```

-For correct work of interstitial view, add the following lines to a `AndroidMainifest.xml`  file (MUST):
+For interstitial view to work correctly, add the following lines to `AndroidMainifest.xml`  file (MUST):

 ```xml
  <activity android:name="com.kidoz.sdk.api.ui_views.interstitial.KidozAdActivity"